panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

- How to decoupling rendering from side-effect?
+ How to decouple rendering from side-effect?
 Welcome `useEffect()` &mdash; the hook that runs side-effects independently of rendering.

 ```jsx{8}
 import React, { useEffect } from 'react';